cubefs/cubefs/docs/source/design/datanode.rst

-Data Subsystem
+Replica Subsystem
 ===================

-The data subsystem is optimized for the storage of large and small files, which can be accessed in a sequential or random fashion.
+The replica-subsystem is optimized for the storage of large and small files, which can be accessed in a sequential or random fashion, can be used to build distributed cache for ec-volume.

 .. image:: ../pic/data-subsystem.png
    :align: center